abstractacres/abstractacres.github.io/_posts/2023-07-17-altmediamxr.md

 ---
 layout: post
 ---
-This post archives an a series Zoom conference calls and iglives co-organized by

-does
-the
-enter
-key
-work
-?
+This post archives the flyer art for a series Zoom conference calls and iglives intended to create strengthen the student-run independent media through online social gatherings.
+These events began shortly after California's initial shelter-in-place, March 19, 2020, in response to the Covid-19 Pandemic and continued with the energy of the Black Lives Matter movement in response to the killing of George Floyd, May 25, 2022.

 double space
 then hit enter